Impermanence (Buddhism)

 According to Buddhism, living beings go through many births.
 Buddhism does not teach the existence of a permanent, immutable soul.
 The birth of one form from another is part of a process of continuous change.

-Impermanence, called anicca in Pāli and anitya in Sanskrit, appears extensively in the Pali Canon as one of the essential doctrines of Buddhism.
+Impermanence, called Anicca in Pāli and anitya in Sanskrit, appears extensively in the Pali Canon as one of the essential doctrines of Buddhism.
 The doctrine asserts that all of conditioned existence, without exception, is "transient, evanescent, inconstant".

-Anicca is one of the three marks of existence—the other two are Dukkha (suffering or unsatisfactory) and Anattā (without a lasting essence).
+Anicca is one of the three marks of existence—the other two are Duḥkha (suffering or dissatisfaction) and Anattā (the lack of a lasting essence).

 Anicca is in contrast to Nibbana, the reality that is nicca, or knows no change, decay or death.

 In the marks of existence

 Anicca is understood in Buddhism as the first of the three marks of existence (trilakshana), the other two being dukkha ('unease', from dushta, "standing unstable") and anatta (non-self, non-soul, no essence).
 It appears in Pali texts as, "sabbe sankhara anicca, sabbe sankhara dukkha, sabbe dhamma anatta", which Szczurek translates as, "all conditioned things are impermanent, all conditioned things are painful, all dhammas are without Self".

 All physical and mental events, states Buddhism, come into being and dissolve.
 Human life embodies this flux in the aging process, the cycle of repeated birth and death (Samsara), nothing lasts, and everything decays.
-This is applicable to all beings and their environs, including beings who have reborn in deva (god) and naraka (hell) realms.
+This is applicable to all beings and their environs, including beings who have been reborn in deva (god) and naraka (hell) realms.

 Everything, whether physical or mental, is a formation (Saṅkhāra), has a dependent origination and is impermanent.
 It arises, changes and disappears.
-According to Buddhism, everything in human life, all objects, as well as all beings whether in heavenly or hellish or earthly realms in Buddhist cosmology, is always changing, inconstant, undergoes rebirth and redeath (Samsara).
+According to Buddhism, everything in human life, all objects, as well as all beings whether in heavenly or hellish or earthly realms in Buddhist cosmology, is always changing, inconstant, and undergoes rebirth and redeath (Samsara).